Paradise Kiss: Characters

 Yukari is a third-year high school student pressured by her strict mother to excel academically.
 Her life changes when she encounters the fashion group Paradise Kiss.
 Initially dismissive, she grows to respect their passion and begins questioning her own path, eventually choosing to pursue modeling.
 She develops a turbulent relationship with the group's leader, George, grappling with her emotions and his expectations.
 Nicknamed "Caroline" by Miwako and "Carrie" by Isabella, Yukari eventually gains independence.
-After George leaves for Paris, she builds a career as a model and marries Hiroyuki.
+After George leaves for Paris, she builds a career as a model and engages to Hiroyuki.
 In the live-action film, she rejects Hiroyuki and reunites with George in New York.